yuqian5/SecureErase/README.md

 Require GNU g++, not clang.
 So make sure you links are set right.

+    To change compiler, complete the following change in makefile:
+    CHANGE CC := g++-8 TO CC := [compiler you want]

 ## Command from terminal
     ./scrub [drive] -op [option]